 - Provides natural leg movement

-- Neck is a bit high and can become uncomfortable
+- The neck is a bit high and can become uncomfortable

 - Can be difficult to take off without help